Dervan (duke)

+Dervan or Derwan (Deruanus, fl.
+615–636) was an Early Slavic ruler of the Sorbs, a Polabian Slavic ancestral tribe of modern Sorbs.
+He was the first Sorbian ruler mentioned by name in historical sources.

+In the 7th-century Frankish Chronicle of Fredegar, he is mentioned as: Dervanus dux gente Surbiorum, que ex genere Sclavinorum erant, that was translated into English by John Michael Wallace-Hadrill as: Dervan, the duke of the Sorbes, a people of Slav origin.

-He is mentioned by Fredegar in his Latin chronicle as dux gente Surbiorum que ex genere Sclavinorum: "ruler of the people of the Surbi (Sorb autonym: Serbja, Serb autonym: Srbi) from the nation of the Sclavenians".
-He is the first ruler of the tribe mentioned by name.
-Fredegar records him being subordinate to the Franks for a long time and then joining the Slavic union of Samo.
-After the defeat of the Frankish king Dagobert I by king Samo near Wogastisburg in 631 or 632, Dervan declared independence from the Franks and "placed himself and his people under the rule of Samo".
+The Chronicle records him being initially subordinate to the Frankish kings for a long time, prior to joining the Slavic tribal polity led by Samo.
+After the defeat of the Frankish king Dagobert I (623-634) by Samo's coalition near Wogastisburg in 631 or 632, Dervan declared independence from the Franks and "placed himself and his people under the rule of Samo".

-The Chronicle of Fredegar mentions duke Dervan.

 Dervan joined Samo in his subsequent wars against the Franks.
-Further reports of Fredegar imply that Dervan and his people lived to the east of the Saxon Saale.
-The reference to Dervan in 631/632 is also the first written confirmation of the presence of Slavs north of the Ore Mountains.
+Further reports of the Chronicle of Fredegar imply that Dervan and his tribe lived to the east of the Saale.
+The reference to Dervan in 631/632 constitutes the first written confirmation of the presence of Slavs north of the Ore Mountains.

-He was fighting against Thuringia 631-634 and Dervan was finally defeated by duke Radulf, governor of Thuringia in 636.
+In 631–634, Slavs were fighting against the neighboring Thuringians, who were ruled by duke Radulf.

-According to some historians, Dervan was brother or father of the unnamed 7th-century Serbian ruler.
-According to Tibor Živković, the migration of the Serbs to the Balkans could take place between 629 and 632, before Dervan joined Samo, while according to Francis Dvornik it was during or after the Serbian state was weakened because of the war with Franks.
+According to historians following the traditional identification of White Serbia as the lands of the Sorbs, Dervan was a relative of De Administrando Imperio's unnamed 7th-century Serbian ruler, narrated to have led the migration of the Serbs to the Balkans.
+According to Tibor Živković, the migration of the Serbs to the Balkans might have occurred between 629 and 632, prior to Dervan joining Samo.
+Others have argued that those migrations might have wakened the Sorbian polity, leading to Dervan's alliance with Samo against the Franks.

+Maps

+Approximate location of the areas in which Sorbian tribesmen were ruled over by Dervan in the 7th-century.